 There has been a lot of controversy surrounding dog ear cropping and tail docking – some countries have even banned the process.

-Unfortunately, taping was much harder in real life than in the videos, especially for two novices like us.
+Unfortunately, taping was much harder in real life than in the videos, especially for a novice like me.
 Fendi was so patient and allowing, she let us experiment time and time again.
-We decided to call it quits and bring her to a vet recommended by us to a fellow Dobe owner.
+I decided to call it quits and bring her to a vet recommended by us to a fellow Dobe owner.

 Our attempt at ear taping.

 As mentioned, the tape never seemed to bother Fendi.
 She would itch at it once and a while (very infrequently) and did not even seem to notice it was there.
 The only thing we hated about the taping process was taking it off.
 We would take off the tape each Saturday night to allow the ears to breathe before getting re-done on Mondays.
-Our vet recommended using WB40 (an aerosol) to easily peel the tape off.
+My vet recommended using WB40 (an aerosol) to easily peel the tape off.
 While the WB40 worked wonders and helped get the tape off quickly and painlessly, I still found it gross and sad spraying that gunk on her ears.
-We were very careful to not get it anywhere near her eyes, nose, and general face area, but still … We would give her a shower with two shampoos directly after.
-She never complained and stayed very still for the whole process, but we could tell she didn’t love it.
+I was very careful to not get it anywhere near her eyes, nose, and general face area, but still … I would give her a shower with two shampoos directly after.
+She never complained and stayed very still for the whole process, but I could tell she didn’t love it.

-Thankfully, we only had to go through 3 weeks of taping for the ears to stay up.
-All in all, we are very pleased with her ears and get a ton of compliments.
+Thankfully, I only had to go through 3 weeks of taping for the ears to stay up.
+All in all, I am very pleased with her ears and get a ton of compliments.
 She seems happy with her ears up and has a full range of motion with them.
-If I had the puppy from birth, I am not sure how I would feel about the whole process and if she had expressed discomfort, we would not have continued.
+If I had the puppy from birth, I am not sure how I would feel about the whole process and if she had expressed discomfort, I would not have continued.